5 key digital skills for vocational teachers

 Creating presentations, quizzes, videos, and interactive lectures are common tasks for most teachers.
 At the same time, many of our partner teachers see content production as laborious and call for more resources and support for their work.

-A key skill is understanding how to make most of the new tools – and having an open mind to try new ways to teach.
+A key digital skill is understanding how to make most of the new tools – and having an open mind to try new ways to teach.

 2. Pedagogically sound use of learning environments

-When assessing their own skills, teachers tend to focus on the technical mastery of different tools for teaching, messaging, or project management.
-These skills are often relatively easy to learn, teach, and measure.
+When assessing their own digital skills, teachers tend to focus on the technical mastery of different tools for teaching, messaging, or project management.
+These digital skills are often relatively easy to learn, teach, and measure.
 This is why teachers usually receive the most support to learn technical skills.

 While understanding the technical aspects of tools is important, it should not overshadow using them meaningfully to achieve pedagogical goals.
-Many teachers we work with assess their technical skills as higher than their skills to apply the tools in practical situations.
+Many teachers we work with assess their technical skills as higher than their pedagogical skills to apply the tools in practical situations.

 This is why the second item on this list is applying digital tools for their intended purpose in practical teaching.
 Making the most of the available tools in a way that engages students and achieves learning goals is the cornerstone of teachers’ digital skills.